FabianStudium/Blockchain-Excercises/README.md

 }
 ```

-Attach the .sol file containing the source code of the smart contract, deploy the smart contract on the Goerli network and enter its address!
+Deploy the smart contract on the Goerli network!

 ---
 ### E3 Part 2